 What Is Sleep Training?

-Sleep training encompasses various methods that can be employed to try to get an older baby to sleep through the night.
-It also helps them learn to soothe themselves to sleep without the need for intervention from you.
+Sleep training encompasses various methods you can employ to get an older baby to sleep through the night.
+It also helps them learn to soothe themselves to sleep without needing intervention from you.

 Sound like a good idea?
-Be warned, the chances are it will be harder for you than for your child.
+Be warned, it will probably be harder for you than for your child.

 There will undoubtedly be lots of tears from both your baby and you.
 But perseverance can pay off if you’re prepared for some sleepless nights.

 How Does the Cry It Out Method Work?

-The cry it out method works by letting your little one cry for set periods of time before you offer some reassurance and comfort.
-The intervals for which you let baby cry increase gradually.
-The idea is they teach your baby to soothe themselves to sleep.
+The theory of the cry it out method is that if you allow your little one to cry for set periods before you offer some reassurance and comfort, they’ll learn to self-soothe and go to sleep or back to sleep on their own.
+The intervals for which you let your baby cry increase gradually.

 If this sounds like something you could be comfortable with, then there are a couple of things you need to know.
 It doesn’t mean you leave your baby to cry and fret all night without any attention or comfort from you or your partner.
-Also, the chances are you will suffer more than your baby throughout the process.
+Also, you will probably suffer more than your baby throughout the process.

 One of the popular methods for cry it out is the Ferber method.
 This tells you to wait until your baby is ready to sleep through the night, both emotionally and physically.
-This will generally be at about six months but for some babies, it may be sooner (1).
+This will generally start when your baby is about 6 months old, but for some babies, it may be sooner (1).

 Every child is different, and if you’re unsure whether your baby is ready, speak to your health care provider.